Table of contents

 - Do not allow Sensor Dots to come into contact with conductive materials, except when following instructions on how to recharge the battery.

 - Sensor Dot is not a toy.
-Usage on children older than 3 years of age should be under strict supervision of an adult.
+Usage on children 3 years of age and older should be under strict supervision of an adult.

 - Do not alter any component of the Byteflies Kit.
 Any modification is strictly prohibited.